What Is Lordosis or "Swayback"?

 What Exercises & Stretches Can Help with Swayback?

-As mentioned above, exercises and stretches can be a conservative option to help relieve your pain from swayback, or lordosis.
+As mentioned above, exercises and stretches can be a conservative option to help relieve your pain from swayback or lordosis.
 Exercising and stretching can help strengthen your muscles and increase your flexibility.
-Try the exercises and stretches advised below to help reduce your pain caused from lordosis of the neck and lower back area.
+Try the exercises and stretches advised below to help reduce your pain caused by lordosis of the neck and lower back area.

 - Hip flexor stretch: While standing, bend your knee behind you and grab your leg by your ankle.
 Pull your leg back and tilt your hips forward.
 Hold this position for 20-30 seconds.
 Then repeat for the opposite leg.